When the Appointment Ends on Its Own

 Resigning Before the Estate Is Closed

-A personal representative who wants to step down before the estate is fully settled can resign by filing a written statement with the registrar.
-There is one critical condition: they must give at least fifteen days of written notice to everyone known to have an interest in the estate.
+There is one key condition.
+They must give at least fifteen days of written notice to everyone with an interest in the estate.

 A personal representative may resign his position by filing a written statement of resignation with the registrar after he has given at least fifteen days written notice to the persons known to be interested in the estate.

-A.R.S. § 14-3610(C)The resignation does not take effect immediately.
-It only becomes effective once a successor personal representative is appointed, qualified, and has received the estate assets.
-If nobody steps forward to take over within the notice period, the resignation is treated as though it was never filed.
-This protects the estate from being left without someone in charge.
+A.R.S. § 14-3610(C)The resignation does not take effect right away.
+It only becomes effective once a successor is appointed, qualified, and has received the estate assets.